dribnet/purvs/README.md

 ### Inspiration

-The main inspiration are Maori paints for the colour scheme, which I felt fit well with the theme of primitive shapes and also lead me to use more muted colours and rounded strokes to give a more organic and less harsh feel to the letter forms.
+The main inspiration are Maori paints for the colour scheme, which I felt fit well with the theme of primitive shapes and the idea simple and elegant, as opposed to overconstructed.
+Additionally it lead me to use more muted colours and rounded strokes to give a more organic and less harsh feel to the letter forms.

 ### Aim